 about us

-At The Center for Empathy and Emotional Intelligence (CEEQ), we promote sustainable inclusivity and cohesion through empathy and emotional intelligence in the home and workplace—because connected, emotionally aware teams and families thrive.
+At The Center for Empathy and Emotional Intelligence (CEEQ), we help educators and caregivers build sustainable well-being, resilience, and connection through empathy and emotional intelligence.
+We have found that emotionally supported teams provide the best care and education.

-Founded by Misha Safran, CEEQ enhances relationships by improving team dynamics and fostering self-leadership through our CAPE© framework—Compassionate Communication, Positive Intent, IDEAB Principles, and Empathy before Accusation.
+Founded by Misha Safran, CEEQ strengthens relationships by improving team dynamics, reducing burnout, and fostering self-leadership through our CAPE© framework (Compassionate Communication, Positive Intent, Principles of IDEABJ, and Empathy before Accusation).

 Meet our founder